jishudao/BeanDo.github.io/BeanDoPrivacyPolicy(EN).md

 ### 1. Providing Core Features
 - Store and manage your reminders
-- Send local notifications when reminder times expire
+- Send local notifications and create alarms for emergency reminders when reminder times expire

 ### 2. Personalized Services
 - Save your settings to provide a consistent user experience